-43.7 Miscellaneous Details (INR in lakh)
+43.7 Miscellaneous Details

-Particulars As at March 31, 2022 As at March 31, 2021 (i) Registration/ licence/ authorisation, by whatever name called, obtained from other financial sector regulators IN -DP -375-2018.
+45.7 Miscellaneous Details (IINK in lukn) Particulars As at March 31, 2022 As at March 31, 2021 (i) Registration/ licence/ authorisation, by whatever name called, obtained from other financial sector regulators IN -DP -375-2018.
 Obtained certificate from Securities and Exchange Board of India as depository participant.
 IN -DP -375-2018.
-Obtained certificate from Securities and Exchange Board of India as depository participant. (ii) Ratings assigned by credit rating agencies and migration of ratings during the year (a) Non- Convertible Debentures CRISIL A+/STABLE CRISIL A+/STABLE (b) Non- Convertible Debentures- Short term Nil Nil (c) Bank Loan Long term ACUITE AA-/STABLE, ACUITE AA-/STABLE, (c) Dark Loan Long term CRISIL A+/STABLE CRISIL A+/STABLE (d) Long Term Principal Protected Market Linked Debentures CRISIL PPMLD A+ r CRISIL PPMLD A+ r (d) Long Term Timopai Trotected Market Elliked Debendres /STABLE /STABLE (e) Commercial Paper CRISIL A1+, CRISIL A1+ (e) Continercial i aper CARE A1+ CMSIL AT (iii) Penalties, if any, levied by any regulator Nil Nil (iv) information namely, area, country of operation and joint venture partners with regard to Joint ventures and overseas Not applicable Not applicable subsidiaries The assets of the Company provide adequate coverage of the t otal secured borrowings of the Company, which is within the
+Obtained certificate from Securities and Exchange Board of India as depository participant. (ii) Ratings assigned by credit rating agencies and migration of ratings during the year (a) Non- Convertible Debentures CRISIL A+/STABLE CRISIL A+/STABLE (b) Non- Convertible Debentures- Short term Nil Nil (c ) Bank Loan Long term ACUITE AA-/STABLE , CRISIL A+/STABLE ACUITE AA-/STABLE , CRISIL A+/STABLE (d) Long Term Principal Protected Market Linked Debentures CRISIL PPMLD A+ r /STABLE CRISIL PPMLD A+ r /STABLE (e ) Commercial Paper CRISIL A1+, CARE A1+ CRISIL A1+ (iii) Penalties, if any, levied by any regulator Nil Nil (iv) information namely, area, country of operation and joint venture partners with regard to Joint ventures and overseas subsidiaries Not applicable Not applicable The assets of the Company provide adequate coverage of the t limits prescribed under the terms of issues / debenture trust de 8 Company, which is within the